Child poverty: High housing costs emerge as significant factor

 Before housing costs are factored in, one in seven children – or 168,500 kids – live in households with less than 50 per cent of the overall median household income.

-But that number jump to one in five children (235,400) once housing costs are taken into consideration.
+But that number jumps to one in five children (235,400) once housing costs are taken into consideration.

 In other words, almost 67,000 more children are in poverty as a direct result of housing costs.